Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Running the Message Queue
 --------------------------------------
-MLV uses celery and rabbit-mq to queue jobs instaed of hogging the server thread.
-There are actually two queues, the defualt queue and the slow queue.
-The default queue is for jobs whuch should return quite quickly and required for the user to continue their current operation e.g copying files.
-Wherease the slow queue is for running jobs such as image generation, location intersections etc. To start both queues
+MLV uses celery and rabbit-mq to queue time consuming tasks and run simple pipelines.
+Two queues need to initialised, a default queue for jobs whuch should return quickly and are required for the user to continue and a 'slow queue' for longer tasks and pipelines.
+To start the queues use the following commands:-

 .. code-block:: python

     /path/to/venv/bin/flask runcelery
     /path/to/venv/bin/flask runcelery --queue slow_queue

-The default number of threads is 3, although this can be changed using the --threads parameter.
+The default number of threads is 3, although this can be changed using the *--threads parameter* .
-For debugging purposes celery can be disabled by changing the config setting USE_CELERY=False.
-In thase case jobs will run directly in the flask thread and hence would be impractible for a production environent.
+For debugging purposes celery can be disabled by changing the config setting *USE_CELERY=False*, which will cause jobs to run directly in the flask thread and hence would be impractible for a production environment.

 Using Supervisord
 --------------------------------------
-Supervisor (http://supervisord.org/) can be used to populate environment variables, run the server and initialiate the job queues.
-An example of a suitibale config would be:-
+Supervisor (http://supervisord.org/) can be used to populate environment variables, and run the server and job queues as daemon threads.
+An example of a suitable config would be:-

 .. code-block:: guess